MoralisWeb3/docs/docs/01-web3-data-api/evm/wallet-api/06-Transfers/how-to-get-NFT-transfers-of-smart-account.md

 ---
-title: "How to Get NFT transfers of a Smart Account"
+title: "How to Get NFT Transfers of a Smart Account"
 slug: "../how-to-get-nft-transfers-of-smart-contract-account"
-description: "Learn how to query and get NFT transfers in smart contract using the Moralis Wallet API."
+description: "Learn how to query and get NFT transfers of a smart contract using the Moralis Wallet API."
 sidebar_label: Get NFT transfers of a smart contract account
 ---

 :::tip
-As an example of account types, you can read the [Ethereum Accounts](https://ethereum.org/en/developers/docs/accounts/#types-of-account) article.
+If you'd like examples of account types, read the [Ethereum Accounts](https://ethereum.org/en/developers/docs/accounts/#types-of-account) article.
 :::

-Gaining access to the historical transfer data of a Non-Fungible Token (NFT) opens up a world of possibilities for developers and enthusiasts alike.
-This data treasure trove provides a comprehensive and transparent record of an NFT's journey through various smart contracts, showcasing crucial information such as previous owners, sale prices, and the exact moments of transfer.
-[Wallet API](https://moralis.io/api/wallet/) offers a convenient solution to retrieve all the transfers of NFT efficiently.
+Gaining access to the historical transfer data of a non-fungible token (NFT) opens up a world of possibilities for developers.
+This data provides a comprehensive and transparent record of an NFT's journey through various smart contracts, showcasing crucial information such as previous owners, sale prices, and the exact moments of a transfer.
+And the Moralis [Wallet API](https://moralis.io/api/wallet/) offers a convenient solution to retrieve all transfers of an NFT efficiently.

-This step-by-step tutorial shows how to track, retrieve, and query NFT transfers in a smart account using the account address and the token contract, simplifying the process and offering code examples in multiple programming languages.
+This step-by-step tutorial shows how to easily track, retrieve, and query NFT transfers in a smart account using an account address and token contract.
+What's more, the tutorial includes multiple code examples in various programming languages.

 :::tip
 This tutorial uses Moralis' [`getWalletNFTTransfers`](/web3-data-api/evm/reference/get-wallet-nft-transfers) RPC method.